Ignite

 Have you ever surveyed you?
 We get surveyed, right?
 Certainly, by others, all the time!
 We are surveyed by students, patients, other professionals; we are surveyed by all sorts of people for various reasons and hopeful gains, but what about surveying ourselves.
 Our performance in the classroom, at the hospital, in the clinic, in the lab... yes, all of that gets reviewed and analyzed and weighed.
-But when was the last time we took an honest look at our lives, and ourselves professionally and personally, and made some keen observations to aid in producing our best possible for ourselves.
-We can really turn what we have into enough by reworking and reimaging what is there and using what we have differently.
+But when was the last time we took an honest look at our lives, and ourselves professionally and personally, and made some keen observations to aid in producing our best for ourselves.
+We can really turn what we have into enough, by reworking and reimagining what is there and using what we have differently.
 Self-care looks different for us all, so it’s about knowing ourselves and learning from ourselves what we need to thrive.

 We believe that the best place to start is with exploring yourself and then making your own self-care plan.
 Use these prompts to begin examining you: